Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

-a$)$ every virtual Morse function of type $f$ is associated with a generic real polynomial $\tilde f$ of the same class $\Phi_1$ or $\Phi_3$ as $f$;
+a$)$ every virtual Morse function of type $f$ is associated with a generic real polynomial $\tilde f$ of the same type $\Phi_1$ or $\Phi_3$ as $f$;

-b$)$ every virtual Morse function from the virtual component $S(f)$ is associated with some generic real polynomial from the same connected component as $f$ of the space of Morse polynomials of class $\Phi_1$ or $\Phi_3$; \end{corollary}
+b$)$ every virtual Morse function from the virtual component $S(f)$ is associated with some generic real polynomial from the same connected component as $f$ of the space of Morse polynomials of type $\Phi_1$ or $\Phi_3$. $\Box$ \end{corollary}